dbcook/openrocket-database/README.md

 in 2018 that the drawings do in fact come directly from the software that controls the nose cone making machines, so they are authoritative.

 To exploit this you have to be careful about the browser zoom factor.
-In chrome, hitting 'zoom in' five times gives you 200 pixels/inch in the Semroc legacy site drawings.
+In Chrome, hitting 'zoom in' five times gives you 200 pixels/inch in the Semroc legacy site drawings.
-For a few larger items you'll need less zoom.
 Here is a list of zoom factors for Chrome on the Semroc legacy site images:

 * +0 - 100 pix per inch
 * +1 - 110 pix per inch